supabase-community/supabase-ex/README.md

   global: [headers: %{"custom-header" => "custom-value"}]
 ```

-Then, you can start the client process in your application supervision tree, generally in your `application.ex` module:
+Then you can start the client process in your application supervision tree, generally in a `application.ex` module:

 ```elixir
 defmodule MyApp.Application do